Skip to content

 • Contain a time axis (domain.axes.t), ensuring compatibility with spatiotemporal queries, particularly for datasets structured according to the EDR restricted profile.

-Resource/File-level Metadata
+Resource/File-Level Metadata

 Resource or file-level metadata describes individual resources, such as data files, and provides essential context, such as the physical variable encoded and its units of measurement.
 Well-structured file-level metadata also facilitates the automatic generation of discovery and collection-level metadata.